MS-Mukund/Team50_SMAI/README.md

   Accuracy of the on test images :  55.56

 ## MLP 3x512 with weight decay factor 0.01:
+  Accuracy of the on test images :  53.13

 ## MLP 3x512 with weight decay factor 0.1:
+  Accuracy of the on test images :  10.0